G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 3. Download this zip file and extract both files into a convenient folder, and run the batch file by double clicking it.
    - [Python V1.1.1.zip]({{ site.baseurl }}/assets/BandSpotsHere/Python V1.1.1.zip)

-The parameters that specify the bands of interest and the "home" DXCCs are in the bat file ('BandSpotsHere.bat'); you'll need to edit these to suit your area of interest before running.
+The parameters that specify the bands of interest and the "home" DXCCs are in the bat file 'BandSpotsHere.bat'; you'll need to edit these to suit your area of interest before running.

 Once the script is running, the following hotkeys are available:
 - b cycles through the bands speccified in the bat file